drshahizan/HPDP/2526/project/p1/Scrape master/readme.md

 | HPC | `polars`, `multiprocessing`, `pyspark` |
 | Benchmarking | `psutil`, `tracemalloc`, `time.perf_counter` |
 | Visualisation | `matplotlib`, `seaborn` |

-## Known caveats

-- `tracemalloc` only sees Python-allocated memory, so **PySpark's JVM memory is under-reported** in the peak-memory chart.
-This is noted in the report's "Challenges and Limitations" section.
-- Multiprocessing pays a substantial fixed startup cost (`Pool` spawn) that dominates short workloads.
-It only wins on long-running CPU-bound tasks, which is why its speed-up numbers look modest on small operations.
-- Spark's CSV reader is configured with `multiLine=True, escape='"'` so multi-line quoted fields are parsed identically to Pandas/Polars; otherwise row counts diverge.

 ## License